Shivanikanodia/House-Sales-in-King-Country/README.md

 Split data into training and testing sets.
 Applied Ridge regression with second-order polynomial features, achieving an R² = 0.70.

-##Clone the repository:
+## Clone the repository:
 git clone https://github.com/your-username/king-county-house-sales.git
 cd king-county-house-sales

-Load the dataset: Download the dataset from the provided link or load it directly using: df = pd.read_csv("kc_house_data_NaN.csv")
+### Load the dataset: Download the dataset from the provided link or load it directly using:
+df = pd.read_csv("kc_house_data_NaN.csv")

-Run the analysis:
+### Run the analysis:
 Use Jupyter Notebook or Python to execute the analysis.

-Example commands:
 Count houses with unique floor values: df['floors'].value_counts().to_frame()